martinRenou/pysfml11/README.md

 ### Setters/Getters

 Those are replaced by properties (read-only properties if there is not getter available).
-So for example with the RectangleShape:
+So for example with the RectangleShape, this C++ code:

 ```cpp
 sf::RectangleShape rectangle;